kubedb/cli/docs/guides/mongodb/quickstart/quickstart.md

 If you are just testing some basic functionalities, you might want to avoid additional hassles due to some safety features that are great for production environment.
 You can follow these tips to avoid them.

-1. **Use `doNotPause: false`**.
-To avoid accidental deletion of database in production environment we recommend to use `spec.doNotPause: true`.
-It does not allow to delete MongoDB crd.
-You have to update this to `false` first, then you will be able to delete MongoDB crd.
-For testing purpose, you can just set `spec.donotPause: false`.
-You will not require to go through an additional step of updating to delete the MongoDB crd.
-2. **Use `storageType: Ephemeral`**.
+1. **Use `storageType: Ephemeral`**.
 Databases are precious.
 You might not want to lose your data in your production environment if database pod fail.
 So, we recommend to use `spec.storageType: Durable` and provide storage spec in `spec.storage` section.
 For testing purpose, you can just use `spec.storageType: Ephemeral`.
 KubeDB will use [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) for storage.
 You will not require to provide `spec.storage` section.
-3. **Use `terminationPolicy: WipeOut`**.
+2. **Use `terminationPolicy: WipeOut`**.
 It is nice to be able to resume database from previous one.
 So, we create `DormantDatabase` and preserve all your `PVCs`, `Secrets`, `Snapshots` etc. If you don't want to resume database, you can just use `spec.terminationPolicy: WipeOut`.
 It will not create `DormantDatabase` and it will delete everything created by KubeDB for a particular MongoDB crd when you delete the crd.
 For more details about termination policy, please visit [here](/docs/concepts/databases/mongodb.md#specterminationpolicy).

 ## Next Steps